 Spike rollers and manual tools, similar to a garden fork, are the most commonly used tools among amateur gardeners.

-There is a noticeable difference between how pluggers and spikes function; spikes do not remove any grass, they compact the lawn horizontally as they’re pressed into the ground.
+There is a noticeable difference between how pluggers and spikes function; spikes do not remove any grass, instead, they compact the lawn horizontally as they’re pressed into the ground.

 Cone-shaped spike shoes are better than shoes with thinner spikes.